7 Qualities of Wisdom

 4. Wisdom is easy — and demanding.
 “Nothing is required of us than to accomplish well the task at hand,” writes Marcus Aurelius.
 That’s it.
 “Do your work, then step back,” says the Tao Te Ching.
 “The only path to serenity.”

-Of course, the wise know that it’s often best to be present to difficult tasks — focusing, fasting, meditating, giving to the least fortunate, etc. “I spit upon luxurious pleasures not for their own sake, but because of the inconveniences that follow them,” writes Epicurus.
+Of course, the wise know that it’s often best to be present to difficult tasks — meditating, giving to the least fortunate, exercising, etc. “I spit upon luxurious pleasures not for their own sake, but because of the inconveniences that follow them,” writes Epicurus.
 And Seneca notes that “it is not the man who has too little but the man who craves more that is poor.”

 In this way, wisdom stems from delayed or limited gratification.
 “It is a characteristic of wisdom,” writes Henry David Thoreau, “not to do desperate things.”
 In other words, wisdom requires not giving in to each impulse we have and instead listening to our truest desires (which may or may not match our short-term impulses).
 This is why wisdom lacks mass appeal and why the Gospels say that “the road is narrow that leads to true life.”